 Jean-Luc Godard dissects the structure of society, movies, love and revolution.
 He asks compelling questions: Can love survive a relationship?
 Can ideology survive revolution?
 He also looks at the French student riots of the 1960s with a critical eye, and ends up satirizing contemporary views of history.
 A battery of thoughts complete with criticism of modern society and movies.
-Written by

 Mikael Halila <firstname.lastname@example.org>